 What are gel nail extensions?

-Typically, these last you four weeks, give or take.
-After the third week, you can return for a refill — a process that adds colour to the space between your cuticle and grown-out nail, or simply remove the extensions altogether.
+If your nails are too short, the extensions won’t have anything to stick to.
+You must grow your nails out a little.
+The extensions also last four weeks, give or take.
+After the third week, you can return for a refill to add colour to the space between your cuticle and grown-out nail or remove the extensions.

 Are gel nail extensions better than acrylics?

 Both gel and acrylic extensions are strong, durable, and long-lasting.
 But gel nails are free of harsh chemicals, powders, and acid-based ingredients that damage your nails.
 Unlike acrylics, they are also more natural-looking and lighter.
 Oh, and, they don’t smell like chemicals.
 Even the process of applying gel extensions is quicker.
 They can even be customised to your liking.
 As opposed to the labour-intensive process of removing acrylics — one that weakens your nail — these gel extensions peel right off with remover, cotton and foil.
 But if you can’t grow your nails, acrylics are ideal as they simply extend the length of your natural nails.

 You can remove gel nail polish at home safely

 Gel nails are expensive, no doubt.
 And, removing them professionally at a salon can also cost a bomb.
 If you want to save on the latter, you can remove gel nails safely at home.
 All you need to do is soak a cotton ball in acetone-free nail polish remover, place it on the top of your nail and wrap each nail in foil.
 Leave it on for about 15 minutes, and then gently slide off each foil.

 Gel nails make for the best option especially when you have back-to-back events such as weddings or a vacation.
 Once you have gel nails on, you don’t have to worry about them chipping for the next two to three weeks.
 And, if you’re even more careful, then your gel nails can easily last for about four weeks.

 Tips on how to make it last long